afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 First, we want to set up the progress bar for tracking our training

-The diffusion process has a few steps.14:5Z First, we want to convert our image into its latent representation
+The diffusion process has a few steps.

+First, we want to convert our image into its latent representation

 To do this, we pass the pixel representation of our image into our variational auto encoder

-Then, we sample from the latent distribution.15:0g Once we've converted our image into its latent representation we then need to sample the noise that we're going to add to the latents as we train
+Then, we sample from the latent distribution.
+Once we've converted our image into its latent representation we then need to sample the noise that we're going to add to the latents as we train

 Finally, to complete the forward diffusion process we need to add our noise to random timesteps